The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 Or, someone might want the wide variety of effects common in live resin cartridges.
 Others might want the consistent experience of a distillate and not have to wonder if they'll feel energetic in the middle of the night when they aren’t expecting it.

 It all comes down to personal preference, and neither is better than the other.
-However, the way that you vape your cannabis oil and what device you use does matter.
+However, the way that you vape your oil and what device you use does matter.

-You should always choose live resin or distillate oils that are packaged in CCELL cartridges because they will have no problem vaping the thickest or runniest cannabis oils.
+You should always choose live resin or distillate oils that are packaged in CCELL cartridges because they will have no problem vaping the thickest or runniest oils.
 Simply look for the CCELL logo on your device.

 The sky's the limit once you use a CCELL cartridge, and your vaping experience will never be the same after!